-The net OPEB obligation comprises:
+The net other post-employment benefits (OPEB) obligation comprises:

 - The OPEB asset or liability on the date when the transit agency made the transition from its old method of accounting for OPEB to the methods prescribed by GASB Statement No. 45. - The cumulative difference since June 2004 (effective date of GASB Statement No. 45), excluding any short-term differences (differences that are intended to be settled less than one year after they occurred) and unpaid contributions that have been converted to OPEB-related debt.